Coordinating Decisions via Quantum Telepathy: Numerical Optimizer

-We have figured out how to parameterize a projective measurement for each party.
-We next must combine the parameters for each party together to parameterize a Bell operator in~\cref{eq:bell_op}.
+We have figured out how to parameterize a projective measurement for an observation of one party.
+We next must combine the parameters for every observation and every party to parameterize a Bell operator in~\Cref{eq:bell_op}.
 Note that we do not need to parameterize the shared quantum state since we can simply compute the largest eigenvalue of the Bell operator.
 In fact, WOLOG we can assume each party performs the measurement in the computational basis upon the first observation, with respect to some ordering of the observations.
-This is because we can always conjugate the Bell operator by a tensor product unitary that rotates for each party the measurement operator used upon making the first observation to the computational basis.
+This is because we can always conjugate the Bell operator by a tensor product unitary that rotates for each party the measurement operators used upon making the first observation to the computational basis.
 In sum, for a TC problem $(\{\mathcal O_i\}_{i=1}^n, \{\mathcal D_i\}_{i=1}^n, p_\mathcal{O}(o), u)$, a quantum strategy where party $i$ uses a quantum system of dimension $q_i$ has a total of

 continuous variables and

 discrete variables.